sudara/pamplejuce/README.md

 I spoke with [Reuben at JUCE a bit about this here](https://forum.juce.com/t/windows-linker-issue-on-develop/55524/2) and there's a Pamplejuce [issue with background here](https://github.com/sudara/pamplejuce/issues/31).

+## What if I need to include files not in modules and not in `/source`?

+If you have control over the files, I highly recommend taking 3 minutes to make a JUCE module — if nothing else than to wrap the code you need and make the build system nice and easy.
+See the [module API](https://github.com/juce-framework/JUCE/blob/master/docs/JUCE%20Module%20Format.md), or other JUCE modules for an example on how to do it.

+If that's not an option, you could add more directories in the `file(GLOB_RECURSE SourceFiles` line in the `CMakeLists.txt` and maybe fiddle with `source_group` to have things show up in your IDE.
+But again, I recommend sticking with JUCE modules and keeping the IDE source tree reflective of your filesystem.

 ## How do I build JuceHeader.h